Like the Bachelor of Theology, the Bachelor of Ministry comprises 24 units of study (288 credit points).

 - Greek or Hebrew exegesis units require the completion of the relevant 24 cp of Hebrew or Greek language units

 Course design can be complicated and should be undertaken in consultation with the RTC registrar.

 This is a course of the Australian College of Theology

 Each semester the RTC will offer a range of units that are taught on campus, online, or through a combination of both.
 Bachelor of Ministry students may complete the requirements for their award through any combination of these.

-The Bachelor of Ministry degree is open as a first degree to persons who achieved an Australian Tertiary Admission Rank (ATAR) score of no less than 65 or its local or overseas equivalent.
-Consideration will be given to other factors such as practical experience, maturity and motivation, and the likelihood of satisfactory completion of the academic requirements of the course.
+The Bachelor of Ministry degree is open as a first degree to persons who achieved an Australian Tertiary Admission Rank (ATAR) score of no less than 65 or an AQF Level 5 Diploma.
+Consideration will be given to other factors in addition such as ministry involvement, a pastoral recommendation for theological study, and the likelihood of satisfactory completion of the academic requirements of the course.

 Except for those candidates who have a tertiary qualification taught in English or have been an Australian resident with English being the language spoken at home for ten or more years, international candidates whose first language is not English will be required to sit an IELTS test.
 For candidates wishing to enrol in the BMin degree, an overall IELTS result of 6.5 is required with a minimum of 6.5 in each subtest.

 FEES AND FEE ASSISTANCE